Where will the new Library be located?

-Having explored many options over the past several years, the most viable plan is to relocate the Library to the #260 complex on Route 2.
+Having explored many options over the past several years, it has become clear that the most viable plan is to relocate the Library to the #260 complex on Route 2.
 This is the land that has recently been developed as the new home for Wally’s Place Bagel & Deli, the Community Health Center, and South Hero Fire & Rescue (preliminary site plan here).
 The owners have designed the project and infrastructure to allow for additional buildings on the site.

 This land will be donated to the South Hero Library, and along with it, the following land improvements: